-On their website, you can book tickets for 2,000+ routes, in over 40 countries, across 4 continents.
+On their website, you can book tickets for 6,700+ routes, in 67 countries, across 4 continents.

 That's great when you plan a long trip to a country or region and want to book all your tickets with the same platform.